techLiberty/galaxy-11ty-libdoc/content/samples/markdown-samples.md

 1. First ordered list item
 2. Another item
+    1. Sub First ordered list item
+    2. Sub Another item
+    3. Sub Unordered sub-list.
+        1. Sub Sub First ordered list item
+        2. Sub Sub Another item
+        3. Sub Sub Unordered sub-list.
+        4. Sub Sub Actual numbers don't matter, just that it's a number
+        5. Sub Sub Ordered sub-list
+        6. Sub Sub And another item.
+    4. Sub Actual numbers don't matter, just that it's a number
+    5. Sub Ordered sub-list
+    6. Sub And another item.
-⋅⋅* Unordered sub-list.
+3. Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
+4. Actual numbers don't matter, just that it's a number
+5. Ordered sub-list
+6. And another item.
+7. And another item.
+8. And another item.
+9. And another item.
-4. And another item.
+10. And another item.

 ⋅⋅⋅You can have properly indented paragraphs within list items.
 Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).